Categories

 Businesses in Northern Baja and Southern Baja Speak English – Not as much in the middle

 Restaurants, hotels, gas stations, grocery stores, and border crossings in the north expect visitors from the United States.
-They want your business, so they’re happy to speak English.
-I’m sure it’s also the same for the northern sections of mainland Mexico.
+They want your business and are happy to speak English to you.
+I’m sure it’s also the same for the cities and towns in the northern sections of mainland Mexico.

-Visitors in La Paz or Los Cabos areas expect visitors to fly in.
-In our experience, the least English is spoken in the middle section between San Felipe and La Paz.
+Visitors in La Paz or Los Cabos areas expect visitors to fly in to explore southern Baja California Sur.
+In our experience, the least amount of English is spoken by the locals who live in the middle section of the peninsula between San Felipe and La Paz.

-The two major cities between San Felipe and La Paz are Guerro Negro (hailed as the best grey whale watching in Baja between November and March) and Loreto, a common stopover for RVers traveling south.
+The two major cities between San Felipe and La Paz are Guerro Negro (hailed as the best location for grey whale watching in Baja between November and March) and Loreto (a common stopover city for RVers traveling south).

-Both Guerro Negro and Loreto have people in hospitality roles who speak English, but it’s just as likely you’ll be ordering or working out details for your RV park stay in Spanish – probably a 50% split.
+Both Guerro Negro and Loreto have locals working in hospitality roles who speak English, but be prepared to speak Spanish when ordering food or working out details for your next RV park stay – probably a 50% split.

 Some Basic Spanish You’ll Need To RV in Baja California